-Financial assets that cannot be included under the abovementioned categories are classified as available-for-sale financial assets.
-Available-for-sale financial investments include equity investments and debt securities.
+Financial assets that cannot be included under the abovementioned categories are classified as available-for-sale financial investments include equity investments and debt securities.
 Equity investments classified as available-for-sale are those that are neither classified as held for trading nor designated at fair value through profit or loss.
 Debt securities in this category are those that are intended to be held for an indefinite period of time and that may be sold in response to needs for liquidity or in response to changes in the market conditions.